 There are a variety of potential off-label uses of TPVI that have been reported in the literature.
 These include use of devices that are not FDA-approved, and use of approved devices for non-FDA-approved indications.

 A few case series have been reported on use of the Melody valve in patients with clinical characteristics that do not correspond to FDA-approved indications.
-(13,14) These have included use in valves other than the pulmonic position, patients with conduit sizes that do not correspond to the FDA indications, and patients with prior congenital heart repair surgery that did not involve construction of a right ventricular outflow tract (RVOT) conduit.
+(14,15) These have included use in valves other than the pulmonic position, patients with conduit sizes that do not correspond to the FDA indications, and patients with prior congenital heart repair surgery that did not involve construction of a RVOT conduit.
 In general, these case series have reported high rates of procedural success with low rates of peri-procedural complications, but evidence on longer term outcomes is lacking.

 A few other small case series reporting on the use of the Edwards SAPIEN® Pulmonic Valve for RVOT obstruction have been published.
-(16-18) For example, Kenny et al. reported on a Phase I multicenter study of the Sapien pulmonic valve in 36 patients from 4 clinical centers.
-(17) Procedural success was reported in 97% of patients.
+(18,19, 21, 22) For example, Kenny et al reported on a Phase I multicenter study of the Sapien pulmonic valve in 36 patients from 4 clinical centers.
+(22) Procedural success was reported in 97% of patients.
 Procedural complications occurred in 19% of patients (7/36), including valve migration (n=3), pulmonary hemorrhage (n=2), ventricular fibrillation (n=1), and stent migration (n=1).
-At 6-month follow-up there were no deaths and 75% of patients (27/36) were in NYHA class I, compared to 14% at baseline.
+At 6-month follow-up, there were no deaths and 75% of patients (27/36) were in NYHA class I, compared with 14% at baseline.
 Freedom from reintervention at 6 months was 97%.

-In addition to the adverse events reported in the case series, several publications have focused on adverse events following TPVI.
+In addition to the AEs reported in the case series, several publications have focused on AEs following TPVI.

-The FDA reviewed results from the US Melody TPV trial as part of the FDA approval process and reported detailed data on complications from the procedure.
-(19) At that time, data were available for 99 patients enrolled between January 2007 and December 2008.
+FDA reviewed results from the US Melody TPV trial as part of the FDA approval process and reported detailed data on complications from the procedure.
+(23) At that time, data were available for 99 patients enrolled between January 2007 and December 2008.
 A total of 90 patients were deemed suitable for implantation following catheterization, and 87/90 patients had successful implantation.
 There was one procedural-related death (1.1%).
-The following table is adapted from the FDA summary of safety and probable benefit:
+Table 1 is adapted from the FDA summary of safety and probable benefit.

-1 Stent fractures that did not require intervention were defined as minor; those that required reintervention were defined as major
+a Stent fractures that did not require intervention were defined as minor; those that required reintervention were defined as major.

-2 Reinterventions were balloon angioplasty in one patient; repeat implantation of a second TPV in 5 patients
+b Reinterventions were balloon angioplasty in one patient; repeat implantation of a second TPV in 5 patients.

 There were 64 patients in the FDA analysis who reached 6 months of follow-up.
 Of these, 56/64 (87.5%) had acceptable hemodynamic function of the valve by Doppler echocardiography.
 At 6 months, approximately 75% of patients were in NYHA class I, and 25% were in NYHA class II.
 Pulmonary regurgitation that was mild or worse was present in 6.2% of patients.

-Another publication focusing on adverse events in the US Melody TPV trial was published in 2011.
-(20) This publication reported on adverse events at a median follow-up of 30 months in 150 patients.
+Another publication focusing on AEs in the US Melody TPV trial was published in 2011.
+(24) This publication reported on AEs at a median follow-up of 30 months in 150 patients.
 Stent fracture occurred in 26% (39/150) of patients.
 The estimated freedom from stent fracture was 77% at 14 months and 60% at 39 months.
 Freedom from re-interventions for all patients was estimated to be 86% at 27 months, and freedom from re-interventions for patients with stent fracture was estimated at 49% at 2 years.

 In response to requests for clinical vetting in 2011, input was received from 5 academic medical centers.
 While the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.

-Transcatheter pulmonary valve implantation received FDA approval under the Humanitarian Device Exception program in January 2010 for patients with previous repair of congenital heart disease and right ventricular outflow tract (RVOT) obstruction.
-There is currently a lack of high-quality evidence evaluating outcomes of this procedure for the indicated population.
-No randomized controlled trials (RCTs) have been performed, and there are no controlled trials that compare transcatheter valve implantation to available alternatives.
+There is currently a lack of high-quality evidence evaluating outcomes of transcathether pulmonic valve implantation (TPVI) for the indicated population.
+No randomized controlled trials (RCTs) have been performed, and there are no controlled trials that compare TPVI to available alternatives.
 The available evidence consists of case series of patients with RVOT dysfunction who require intervention.

 The results of the case series indicate that there is a high rate of procedural success and low procedural mortality.
-The rate of serious procedural adverse events reported in these series ranges from 3.0-7.4%.
-At 6 to 12 months of follow-up, there is evidence that the majority of valves demonstrate competent functioning by Doppler echocardiography, with most patients in NYHA functional class I or II.
-Complications at 6 month follow-up, such as stent fractures and the need for re-interventions, were reported by the FDA analysis to occur at rates of 18% and 7%, respectively.
-Other publications with longer follow-up have reported stent fractures in up to 26% of patients; however the majority of stent fractures have not required reintervention.
-There is no direct evidence to demonstrate that TPV implantation leads to a reduction in future open heart procedures.
+The rate of serious procedural adverse events reported in these series ranges from 3.0% to 7.4%.
+At 6- to 12-month follow-up, there is evidence that most of the valves demonstrate competent functioning by Doppler echocardiography, with most patients in New York Heart Association functional class I or II.
+Complications at 6 -month follow-up, such as stent fractures and the need for reinterventions, were reported in an analysis by the U.S. Food and Drug Administration (FDA) to occur at rates of 18% and 7%, respectively.
+Other publications with longer follow-up have reported stent fractures in up to 26% of patients; however, most stent fractures have not required reintervention.
+There is no direct evidence to demonstrate that TPVI leads to a reduction in future open heart procedures.

 In patients who are not candidates for open surgery, or who are at high-risk for surgery due to other medical comorbidities, alternative treatment options are limited.
 Clinical vetting received in 2011 indicated near uniform support for use of TPVI in patients who were not candidates for open repair or who were at high risk for open surgery.
 Based on this clinical vetting and the evidence on short-term success, TPVI can be considered medically necessary for patients who are not candidates for open repair or who are high risk for open repair.

-There is very limited published evidence on the off-label use of TPVI, including implantation of a non FDA-approved valve, or use of an approved valve for a non FDA-approved indication.
+There is currently limited published evidence on the off-label use of TPVI; including implantation of a non -FDA-approved valve, or use of an approved valve for a non -FDA-approved indication.
+The published evidence consists of relatively small case series that are heterogeneous in terms of the device used and the indications for TPVI.
 For these off-label uses, TPVI is considered investigational.

 Medicare National Coverage